BenjaminBoumendil/dataf/docs/how_to.rst

 Define a list of choices for a command
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can define a list of choices using annotation.
+You can define a list of choices by using annotation.

 .. code-block:: python
     :linenos: